-E. The Government should also put an end to public executions
+E. The Special Rapporteur also reiterates her call to end the practice of public executions

-Article 499 of the revised Code of Criminal Procedure (2015) generally prohibits the execution of punishments, including execution, flogging and stoning, in public, but allows the judge or the prosecutor to order otherwise if deemed preventive.25 The preventive effect, and supposed benefit, of public executions is considered common knowledge among judges who support such practice.26
+Article 499 of the revised Code of Criminal Procedure (2015) prohibits the issuance of punishments, including execution, flogging and stoning, in public, but allows the judge or the prosecutor to order otherwise if deemed preventive.24 The preventive effect of public executions is considered and accepted as common knowledge among judges who support such practice.25

-In 2008, then-head of the Judiciary, Ayatollah Shahroudi, issued a directive entitled the Public Prohibition of Execution,27 effectively banning public executions.
+In 2008, then-Head of the Judiciary, Ayatollah Shahroudi, issued a directive entitled the Public Prohibition of Execution,26 effectively banning public executions.
 However, directives and circulars are not considered as law.
 Public executions are still practiced in the Islamic Republic of Iran and every year a number of public executions are recorded.
-In 2019, 13 individuals were reportedly executed in public spaces in Iran.28
+In 2019, 13 individuals were reportedly executed in public spaces in Iran.27

-According to the latest regulations issued by the current head of the Judiciary in 2019, the presence of persons under 18 years of age at public executions is prohibited, unless the judge decides otherwise.29
+According to the latest regulations issued by the current Head of the Judiciary in 2019, the presence of persons under 18 years of age at public executions is prohibited, unless the judge decides otherwise.28

-The Human Rights Committee has opined that public executions are contrary to Article 7 of the International Covenant on Civil and Political Rights30 and therefore inevitably render the execution arbitrary in nature, thus a violation of Article 6.31
+The Human Rights Committee has opined that public executions are contrary to Article 7 of the International Covenant on Civil and Political Rights29 and therefore inevitably render the execution arbitrary in nature, thus a violation of Article 6.30